Anatoly Kulomzin

-Anatoly Nikolaevich Kulomzin (Анатолий Николаевич Куломзин) (3 January 1838, Kostroma Governorate, Russian Empire– 25 August 1923, Marseille) was a Russian scientist and statesman who served as chairman of the State Council of the Russian Empire from 1915 to 1917.
+Anatoly Nikolaevich Kulomzin (Анатолий Николаевич Куломзин; 3 January 1838 – 25 August 1923) was a Russian scientist and statesman who served as chairman of the State Council of the Russian Empire from 1915 to 1917.

 Biography

-He came from a family of Kostroma nobles, the Kulomzins.
-He was born on January 3 (15), 1838, in the village of Kornilovo, Kineshemsky Uyezd, Kostroma Governorate.
+Kulomzin was born to a family of Kostroma noble on January 3 (15), 1838, in the village of Kornilovo, Kineshemsky Uyezd, Kostroma Governorate.

 In 1858, he graduated from the Law Faculty of Moscow University with a candidate of laws degree.
 He continued his education abroad (at Heidelberg, Berlin, Leipzig and Oxford universities).
 He studied the financial system and banking in France, Belgium, England, Scotland and Germany; attended lectures at the University of London.

 From May 17, 1861, he began serving as a peace mediator for the Kineshemsky Uyezd of the Kostroma Governorate; he organized work in the volost governments to reduce fires in villages, to repair and strengthen roads, and created the first schools for peasant children, for whom he himself obtained books.

 In 1864, he transferred to serve in the State Chancellery; was also secretary to the chairman of the Department of State Economy of the State Council.
 In 1868-1880 - head of the chancery department, and from 1875 assistant to the manager of affairs of the Committee of Ministers.
 Actual State Councilor since 1873.

 In the 1880s, in his estate in the Kostroma Governorate, he organized the development of phosphorite deposits on a scientific basis.

 In 1880-1883 he was an assistant to the minister of state property.
 Active Privy Councillor (10.01.1892), State Secretary (1883).
 In 1883-1902 he held the post of manager of affairs of the Committee of Ministers; simultaneously, from 1893, he was the manager of affairs of the Committee of the Siberian Railway.
 In fact, he led the organization of resettlement from the European part of Russia to the areas adjacent to the road; he had a significant influence on the economic and cultural development of Siberia.
 On Kulomzin's initiative, a fund was established under the Committee of Ministers to promote church construction in resettlement areas (1894), and later he also promoted the mass construction of Orthodox churches and schools in resettlement areas.